The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 These states also allow you to start a Series LLC for added liability protection.

-4. What is the downside of forming an LLC?
+4. What is the downside of forming real estate LLCs?

-• Starting an LLC is more expensive than starting a Sole Proprietorship or a Partnership.
+• Starting a real estate LLC is more expensive than starting a Sole Proprietorship or a Partnership.

 • You need to pay self-employment taxes.